Fed03/functional-programming-talk-giuneco/fragments/curry.md

 add10(32) # 42
 ```
 +++
-Luckily, there is a function named `curry` that enables this behavior for any common defined function
+Luckily, there is a function named `curry` that enables this behavior for any commonly defined function
 ```python
 add = curry(lambda x, y: x + y)